-El Paso Poor Farm, established in the valley in 1915, was under the operation of John O'Shea.
-His wife, Agnes O'Shea, was in charge of the residents.
-John O'Shea died in 1929, and the couple's daughter, Helen O'Shea Keleher, assumed operation of the farm with her mother.
-The farm was scheduled to be closed in 1929 due to troubled times during the Great Depression, but its population grew.
+El Paso Poor Farm was established in the valley in 1915 under the operation of John O'Shea.
+His wife, Agnes O'Shea, was in charge of residents.
+John died in 1929, and the couple's daughter, Helen O'Shea Keleher, assumed operation of the farm with her mother.
+The farm was scheduled to close in 1929 due to troubled times, but its population grew.
 Renamed "Rio Vista Farm," it hosted a variety of public welfare programs beginning in the 1930s.
 A temporary base for a Civilian Conservation Corps unit in 1936, the farm continued to shelter hundreds of homeless adults and children.
 From 1951 to 1964, the farm was used as a reception and processing center for the Bracero Program, which brought Mexican laborers to work in the lower valley of El Paso and other agricultural area.
-Due to U.S. New federal welfare programs and state law, the poor farm closed in 1964.
+The poor farm closed in 1964.